 WELLINGTON COLLEGE ENTERPRISES LIMITED

-Wellington College Enterprises Limited is registered at Companies House with registered number 01259773 (“WCE”).
-WCE is the trading subsidiary of The Wellington College (the “College”), operating the Wellington Health & Fitness Club, the Wellington Real Tennis Club, the Wellington Golf Club, the College Shop, the lets programme and has property developmentinterests.
+Wellington College Services Ltd is registered at Companies House with registered number 01259773 (“WCS”).
+WCS is the trading subsidiary of The Wellington College (the “College”), operating the Wellington Health & Fitness Club, the Wellington Real Tennis Club, the Wellington Golf Club, the College Shop, the let’s programme and has property development interests.

-This notice applies alongside any other information WCE or any of its businesses may provide about a particular use of personal data, for example when collecting data via an online or paper form.
-The notice should be read in conjunction with our other policies and contracts which apply to you and which make reference to personal data.
-This includes any contract you have entered into with WCE, our or, where relevant, the College’s safeguarding, pastoral, health & safety policies and IT policies.
-Separate privacy notices apply to the College and to our staff.
+This notice applies alongside any other information WCS or any of its businesses may provide about a particular use of personal data, for example when collecting data via an online or paper form.
+The notice should be read in conjunction with our other policies and contracts which apply to you, and which make reference to personal data.
+This includes any contract you have entered into with WCS, our or, where relevant, the College’s safeguarding, pastoral, health & safety policies and IT policies.
+Separate privacy notices apply to the College.

-WHAT TYPE OF PERSONAL DATA DOES WCE PROCESS?
+WHAT TYPE OF PERSONAL DATA DOES WCS PROCESS?

-We process personal data about prospective, current and past: pupils and their parents (which includes guardians and carers as well as anyone with parental responsibility for that pupil) of the College and Eagle House; staff, directors/governors and volunteers of WCE, the College and Eagle House; suppliers and contractors; members of the Health & Fitness Club, Real Tennis Club and Golf Club; customers and other non-members using or hiring the services and facilities of any of our businesses; job applicants; those who organise, facilitate or attend residential and non-residential courses, activities, meetings and events held on the College premises (including the Health & Fitness Club or the Wellington Real Tennis Club) and arranged by the lets programme other than educational events; those who visit any of the facilities operated by WCE for any reason; family members of any of the foregoing; those involved in developing property alongside us or purchasing such properties from us; and others connected with us.
+We process personal data about prospective, current and past: pupils and their parents (which includes guardians and carers as well as anyone with parental responsibility for that pupil) of the College and Eagle House; staff, directors/governors and volunteers of WCS, the College and Eagle House; suppliers and contractors; members of the Health & Fitness Club, Real Tennis Club and Golf Club; customers and other non-members using or hiring the services and facilities of any of our businesses; job applicants; those who organise, facilitate or attend residential and non-residential courses, activities, meetings and events held on the College premises (including the Health & Fitness Club, the Real Tennis Club or the Golf Club) and arranged by the lets programme other than educational events; those who visit any of the facilities operated by WCS for any reason; family members of any of the foregoing; those involved in developing property alongside us or purchasing such properties from us; and others connected with us.